AnsOlive/Website/content/blog/post_2.md

 ## What did I learn from this project?

-This is a slightly older project that I used MOOSE for in sophomore year.
+This is a slightly older project that I collaborated on using MOOSE in sophomore year.
 It was my first introduction to multiphysics modeling and simulation, which is now one of my key interests.
-It also showed me the importance of understanding software from a lower level, a lesson I have used a lot recently to help with my current research project.
+It also showed me the importance of understanding software from a (slightly) lower level of code, a lesson I have used a lot recently to help with my current research project.

 ## Basis